If you’re considering a new career in the trucking industry, it would be helpful to know how much money you will make.

-The trucking industry continues to grow and becomes healthy, especially now with the explosion of online shopping.
+The trucking industry continues to grow and become healthy, especially with the explosion of online shopping.
 Yes, during the startup year, the truck driver’s salary might be less, but once they gain years of experience, they will earn a respectable amount from this job.
-Hopefully, it’s easy for you now to see and realize the benefits of entering the professional truck driving industry.
+Now that you know how much truck drivers make per year, hopefully, it’s easy to see the benefits of entering the professional truck driving industry.

 The answer to the question “how often do truck drivers come home” varies.
 Firstly, when you start, you are on the road under the supervision of an experienced truck driver.
 Then, when you start training, you can’t go home before your trainer does.
 And then, when you complete the training, your schedule depends on your position.

 There are two main options for drivers with CDL: